kambria-platform/capsule-wallet/README.md

 npm run build
 ```

-The `index.js` file would be the destination of compiling (only one file).
+The `index.js` file and `dist` folder would be the destination of compiling.

 ## How to test?